The #block directive allows you to mark a section of your template that

 elsewhere in the template to output the block content again.

-There is a one-line #block
+There is a one-line #block syntax analagous to the one-line

 The block must not require arguments because the implicit placeholder that's generated will call the block without arguments.